bgloh/cc3200-pwm/README.md

 # cc3200-pwm
-pwm generation using TI CC3200
+PWM generation using TI CC3200 timers

-Dr.L
+Period and duty are set in mili-second